9 Reasons Why WhatsApp is not popular in North America

 Therefore, sending an SMS is more affordable than using WhatsApp.
 Why alter?

-Presence Of Other Messaging Apps
+Presence of Other Messaging Apps

 Facebook Messenger is a popular messaging program in the US and SMS.